 Education and children’s rights

-Religious instruction in Islam is required in public schools and in private schools that admit citizens, but there was no in-depth instruction on other religions available in the curricula.
+Religious instruction in Islam is required in public schools and in private schools that admit citizens, but there is no in-depth instruction on other religions available in the curricula.
 Attendance at religious instruction is mandatory for all students.
-However, many schools in Libya remain closed due to the ongoing conflict.

 Family, community and society

-Women face discrimination and are inadequately protected.
-Sexual harassment is prevalent, male relatives are reported to have killed several women in “honour killings” and unveiled women may be stopped and threatened at checkpoints.
-Women travelling without a male guardian may be challenged.
-The law also fails to protect women from acts of sexual violence: the penal code allows for a reduced sentence for a man who kills or injures his wife or a female relative because he suspects her of having an affair, and rapists can avoid prosecution if they marry their victim.
+Women are inadequately protected under the law.
+Sexual harassment is prevalent, male relatives are reported to have killed several women in “honor killings” and unveiled women may be stopped and threatened at checkpoints.
+The law also fails to protect women from rape and other acts of sexual violence, which have become an increasingly serious problem in the current context of violence and impunity.
+The Penal Code allows for a reduced sentence for a man who kills or injures his wife or a female relative because he suspects her of having an affair, and rapists can avoid prosecution if they marry their victim.
+Abortion is illegal in all circumstances except in cases where the life of the woman is in danger.

 Freedom of expression, advocacy of humanist values

 There was a blossoming of free media, and open public debate after the overthrow of Gaddafi.
-In June 2012, Libya’s Supreme Court struck down a law that would have restricted any speech deemed insulting to the country’s people and institutions.
+In 2012, Libya’s Supreme Court struck down a law that restricted any speech deemed insulting to the country’s people and institutions.

 Blasphemy